We are reader-supported, earning a commission when you purchase through our links.

 And again, this is all possible with a simple click & copy-paste.

 To create a donation page on Squarespace, for example, we simply copy the embed code, create a new Squarespace page, add an “HTML Code” block, and paste.
-From creating my Donorbox account to finish, I was able to create and embed my sample form in under 15 minutes, and theoretically start accepting donations immediately.
+From creating my Donorbox account to finishing, I was able to create and embed my sample form in under 15 minutes, and theoretically start accepting donations immediately.

 But before you take our Donorbox form live, you should make sure it integrates with your CRM and email marketing tools.

-Salesforce and Mailchimp users will be pleased to know that there’s native integration for those apps, though for a small monthly fee.
+Salesforce and Mailchimp users will be pleased to know that there’s a native integration for those apps, though for a small monthly fee.
 If we wanted to email donors about future tree-related activities, we could have them added to the Mailchimp list of our choosing, or synced with a Salesforce contact to make the connection near-seamless.

 All other apps can be linked through Zapier, again for a small fee.
 Donorbox’s Zapier triggers are rather robust, so you should be able to simulate any kind of integration you need.
 I was able to quickly create a zap that checks my CRM for an existing contact record, and depending on whether one exists, updates it with new donation information or creates a new one entirely.